SteeltoeOSS/Documentation/docs/discovery/discovering-services.md

 Check out the Microsoft documentation on [`HttpClientFactory`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests) to see all the various ways you can make use of message handlers.

->NOTE: `DiscoveryHttpMessageHandler` has an optional `ILoadBalancer` parameter.
+>`DiscoveryHttpMessageHandler` has an optional `ILoadBalancer` parameter.
 If no `ILoadBalancer` is provided through dependency injection, a `RandomLoadBalancer` is used.
 To change this behavior, add an `ILoadBalancer` to the DI container or use a load-balancer first configuration, as described within section 1.4 on this page.

 ## DiscoveryHttpClientHandler